JONESBORO SOCIAL SECURITY DISABILITY LAWYER

 If your disability prevents you from working and earning an income and you’ve worked enough “quarters” (and earned enough income) to qualify for Social Security retirement benefits, you may also qualify for Social Security Disability.
 Contact Caddell Reynolds Law Firm to learn more.

-The Difference between Social Security Disability and Supplemental Security Income
+Social Security Disability vs. Supplemental Security Income

 How Are the Programs Funded?

 SSD and SSI have two different sources of funding.
 SSD is funded by the FICA or self-employment (SE) tax.
 If you work for someone else, you pay into Social Security and Medicare through FICA taxes, which are reflected on your paystub.
 If you’re self-employed, you pay into those programs through the SE tax.
-In contrast, SSI is funded out of general federal revenues.

 This may seem like a minor technicality, but it can help keep the two programs straight.
-SSD is insurance—a person can only benefit from it if he or she has paid premiums (in the forms of FICA or SE taxes).
-SSI is more like a traditional welfare program: It’s available for anyone who needs it, whether they’ve paid towards the benefits or not.
+SSD is insurance—a person can only benefit from it if they have paid premiums (in the form of FICA or SE taxes).

 To qualify for SSI, a person must: